Jiefang CA-30

 The Jiefang CA-30 is a military truck used widely by the Chinese People's Liberation Army.
-It is a licensed-produced Soviet ZIL-157 6x6 army truck, and looks similar to original, except that it has square fenders rather than round fenders as on the Soviet-produced ZIL-157.
+It is a licensed-produced Soviet ZIL-157 6x6 army truck and looks similar to the original, except that it has square fenders rather than round fenders as on the Soviet-produced ZIL-157.

 History

-Throughout the 1950s, the Soviet Army helped China to build up their heavy industries.
-As part of this plan, China established the First Automobile Works (FAW) in Changchun Northern China.
+Throughout the 1950s, the Soviet Army helped China build up their heavy industries.
+As part of this plan, China established the First Automotive Works (FAW) in Changchun Northern China.
 Soon after, in July 1956, they introduced the Jiefang CA-10 4x2 army truck, a copy of the Russian ZIS-150.
-In 1964 the first 6X6 CA-30 lorries for the People's Republic of China army were introduced and made by the then called FAW Jiefang company.
+In 1964 the first 6X6 CA-30 lorries for the People's Liberation Army were made by the then-called FAW Jiefang company and introduced into service.